 |Plain(er), jargon-free language||At BCcampus, we run shared services in collaboration with our clients who use them.||The BCcampus shared and collaborative service model is most closely aligned with the multi-campus system model.|

 |“Our instructors can create new simulations based on the subject,” said Bob Walker from JIBC.
 “If they’re training firefighters this week, they can put up a new forest fire scenario quickly.
 Next week it could be EMTs.
 Because it’s all web-based, Praxis lets our instructors be more flexible.”||As a web-based program, Praxis provides users with the flexibility to deliver immersive, interactive and scenario-based training exercises anytime, anywhere.
 Simulations can be customized by instructors and subject matter experts to ensure that participants are faced with situations that are realistic and relevant to their learning goals.|

 BCcampus exceptions to CP style for web and print publications

 This list is intended as a quick reference for anyone writing for BCcampus publications.
 Grammar, spelling, and punctuation are important because they reinforce credibility and ensure a clear message.
 There may be times when it’s appropriate to deviate from this style guide.
 Additional guidelines can be found here.

-Here’s a rule of thumb to consider before reviewing a written piece: would paying closer attention to spelling, punctuation, and grammar add to the message we are trying to convey?
+Here’s something to consider before reviewing a written piece: Would paying closer attention to spelling, punctuation, and grammar add to the message we are trying to convey?
 If yes, then edit more closely.
 If not, there is no value in using a fine-toothed comb and holding up timely publication.